 Worldwide, 67 million children have no access to education.
 We support basic education and literacy, reduce gender disparity in education, and increase adult literacy.

 Nearly 1.4 billion unemployed people live on less than $1.25 a day.
 We help enhance economic and community development and create opportunities that empower individuals and entire communities.

 Bloomington-Normal Sunrise Rotary Foundation

 The Bloomington-Normal Sunrise Rotary Foundation is the second foundation we support, and is a locally administered 501(c)(3) nonprofit.
 Our club is building an endowment to support our scholarship program for students of Heartland Community College in Normal.
 The Sunrise foundation’s mission is to support the ongoing mission of the Bloomington-Normal Sunrise Rotary Club through the six main areas which The Rotary Foundation focuses on (above) with the added goal of promoting local humanitarian engagement and disaster recovery aid.

 The purpose of our membership committee is to make sure that every Sunrise Rotarian has a meaningful role to play in our organization, that they’re all making a contribution, and that their contribution is valued.
 Our committee works on the recruitment of prospective members to our club and helps to educate those new members about Rotary.
 We also seek ways to increase satisfaction among our existing membership to improve the engagement and retention of our fellow Rotarians.

 Public Relations Committee

-The public relations committee updates the website, sends out notifications to members, communicates with local newspapers and the district, and manages the BNSR facebook page.
+The public relations committee updates the website, sends out notifications to members, communicates with local media and the district, and manages the BNSR social media.